Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 15: Sending Mail using Go

-# 125. Installing a mailer package and setting up a mail channel
+# 126. Installing Mailhog on a Mac for testing purposes